wlia-code/ServeShop/README.md

 ### Goals

-The primary goal of GN-SHOP is to make online shopping a hassle-free and enjoyable experience for users by providing them with a reliable, efficient, and engaging platform.
+The primary goal of the GN-SHOP project is to demonstrate a robust and fully-functional online shopping platform built with Django.
+It showcases seamless integration of product listings, user authentication, and advanced features like wishlists and testimonials.

 ### Target Audience

-- GN-SHOP serves a diverse clientele, perfect for anyone eager to simplify their shopping experience.
-- Our users range from tech enthusiasts seeking the latest gadgets, to fashion lovers looking for trendy apparel, and busy professionals who need a quick and reliable service.
-- We also cater to home decorators and bargain hunters, all looking for quality and convenience in one place.
+- B2C (Business to Consumer) model,  the target audience is individual consumers who are looking for a convenient and varied
+  shopping experience from the comfort of their own homes or on the go.
+The platform is specifically designed to cater to the needs and preferences of end-users rather than businesses or wholesale buyers, focusing on direct sales through an accessible online store interface.
+This approach makes the platform suitable for a wide range of consumers, from casual shoppers to those seeking specific items for personal use.

 ### User Stories

 Here are the user stories that guided the development of GN-SHOP:

 <details>
-<summary>Click to see detailed User Stories</summary>
+<summary><h3>Click to see detailed User Stories</h3></summary>

 - **Account Management**: Users can register, manage their profiles, and securely login or logout.
 - **Shopping Experience**: Users can browse products, add items to their shopping cart, adjust quantities, and sort or search for specific products easily.